Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-02/readme.md

      PostgreSQL 14.19 on x86_64-pc-linux-gnu, compiled by gcc (GCC) 4.8.5 20150623 (Red Hat 4.8.5-44), 64-bit
     ```

-This confirms that the source server meets the minimum version requirement for migration using Azure Database Migration Service.
+This confirms that the source server meets the minimum version requirement for migration using the migration service in Azure Database for PostgreSQL.

 ### Subtask 2: Ensure connectivity between source and target PostgreSQL servers